 Grand Canyon Visitor Center: Watch an introductory movie, check out the relief map, sit in on a park ranger lecture, and catch the rim shuttle.

-Hopi House: Tour this 1905 building designed by Mary Colter—one of America’s first female architects—to resemble a Pueblo village.
+Hopi House: Tour this 1905 building designed by Mary Colter—one of the first female architects in the United States—to resemble a Pueblo village.
 It’s now used to showcase Navajo and other American Indian arts and crafts.

 Verkamp’s Visitor Center: Shop for souvenirs and get your questions answered in this 1906 family home.